-When possible, all links should have anchor text with your keywords.
+All links should have anchor text with your keywords.
 Anchor text is what the link itself says.
 Rather than "click here", a good link might read "3 Website SEO Pitfalls".

-7. Optimize for mobile.
+Optimize for mobile.
 Be sure that your layouts are completely mobile responsive.
 This means that information on the site adjusts to smaller screen sizes.
-Menus shift and buttons enlarge to accommodate finger tapping.
-Small fonts and miniature links are not good for mobile users.
+Menus shift and button enlarge to accommodate finger tapping.
+Small fonts and miniature links are not good for mobile users, and Google knows this.